AssemblyScript/website/src/stdlib/string.md

 * ```ts
   function startsWith(search: string, start?: i32): bool
   ```
   Tests if the string starts with the specified string.
-If specified, `pos` indicates the position at which to begin searching, acting as the start of the string.
+If specified, `start` indicates the position at which to begin searching, acting as the start of the string.

 * ```ts
   function substring(start: i32, end?: i32): string